mechmotum/symbrim/docs/tutorials/index.rst

 Installation
 ------------
-To run the tutorials locally, you need to install BRiM and various dependencies.
+To run the tutorials locally, you need to install SymBRiM and various dependencies.
 The easiest way to do this is to use the provided :download:`yml file <./tutorials_environment.yml>`.
 The environment can be created using conda or mamba: